 The Firm has a clear process for appointing and monitoring performance of investment managers, both internal and external.
 Investment Committee minutes provide a clear indication of the process.
 The GAA notes that there is a robust process for managing risk and assessing investment performance.

 There is also a robust process for continually monitoring IT systems for vulnerabilities and risk assessments of IT applications.
-Also, processes are in place for checks on various risks and performance on administration as evidenced by actions taken to improve SLAs throughout 2022.
+Also, processes are in place for checks on various risks and performance on administration.